European Digital Skills Certificate

 Problems recognising digital skills

-However, digital skills can often become ‘lost in translation’ and be hard for people to have recognised.
+However, digital skills can often become "lost in translation" and be hard for people to have them recognised.
 This is part due to the existence of a large diversity of digital skills training and certification schemes produced by multiple organisations and governments.

 Objectives

-It should allow people to indicate their level of digital competence corresponding to the DigComp proficiency levels and encourage individuals to acquire new digital skills.
+• allow people to indicate their level of digital competence and encourage individuals to acquire new digital skills

-It should provide a scheme that is complementary to and does not replace existing (national or international) digital skills certification schemes.
+• provide a scheme that is complementary to existing (national or international) digital skills certification schemes, so not replacing them in any way

-The EDSC supports the ambitious objectives of the European Skills Agenda
+The EDSC supports the following ambitious objectives of the European Skills Agenda

 Key activities

-A feasibility study will explore scenarios for the European Digital Skills Certificate.
-It will map existing digital skills certification schemes in Europe and carry out a gap analysis to understand the role and value of an EDSC and how it could support recognition of digital skills in Europe.
+An ongoing feasibility study is helping the Commission explore scenarios for the European Digital Skills Certificate.
+The study largely relies on consultations with relevant partners, including certification providers, public employment services, education and training providers.
+The study maps existing digital skills certification schemes in Europe and carries out an analysis of the gaps, needs and benefits to understand the role and value of an EDSC and how it could support recognition of digital skills in Europe.

-More information on the Digital Competence Framework (DigComp) can be found in the brochure, video and the Joint Research Centre (JRC) website.
+More information on the Digital Competence Framework (DigComp) can be found below:

-Further information on Digital Competence Certification can be found on the All Digital website.
+Further information about the Digital Competence Certification can be found on All Digital.

 Funding